Ashley Brown

 Biography

-I am a historian of the twentieth- and twenty-first century United States whose research and teaching focus on African American history, women’s history, and the history of sport.
-Explorations of the ways in which culture, labor, media, and social movements and trends intersect with sports guide my work.
-The histories of American golf and tennis are especially important in my research.
+I am a historian of the twentieth- and twenty-first century United States whose research and teaching focus on the history of sport, African American history, and women’s history.
+The ways in which culture, labor, media, and social movements and trends intersect with sports guide my work.
+Biography is among my major research interests and areas of expertise.
 My book, Serving Herself: The Life and Times of Althea Gibson (Oxford University Press, 2023), is the comprehensive biography of the first African American to win titles at Wimbledon and the U.S. Nationals between 1956 and 1958.
-Gibson was also the first African American to compete on the Ladies Professional Golf Association LPGA Tour, where she made her competitive debut in 1963.
-The Association of Black Women Historians awarded Serving Herself its Letitia Woods Brown Book Prize.
-The United States Golf Association bestowed the book with its Herbert Warren Wind Award.
-My current projects are investigations of sports and journalism.
+Gibson was also the first African American to compete on the Ladies Professional Golf Association (LPGA) Tour, where she made her competitive debut in 1963.
+Serving Herself has received the following honors: the Letitia Woods Brown Book Prize from the Association of Black Women Historians, the Herbert Warren Wind Award from the United States Golf Association, and the Harry Shaw and Katrina Hazzard-Donald Award from the Popular Culture Association.
+The Wall Street Journal selected Serving Herself for its “Five Best: Books on Women in Tennis.”
+The Atlantic featured the biography on its list of “Seven Books that Will Change How You Watch the Olympics.”
+Booklist named Serving Herself as among the Top 10 Sports Books published in 2023.

 Education